What is the advantage of being a member of a Theme Community?

 What does it mean if I got put on a waitlist for a Theme Community?
 When am I likely to be pulled off of the waitlist?

-If a student is waitlisted for a Theme Community that means that the student could be offered acceptance into a Theme Community during the summer.
-We are unable to say exactly if, or when, waitlist offers may be extended, so we encourage students to check their umich email regularly to ensure that they respond toan offer quickly, if one should be made.
+If a student is waitlisted for a Theme Community that means that the student could be offered acceptance into a Theme Community at a later date.
+We are unable to say exactly if, or when, waitlist offers may be extended, so we encourage students to check their umich email regularly to ensure that they respond to an offer quickly, if one should be made.
 While students are on a Theme Community’s waitlist, they will enter into the traditional housing assignment process.

 Who do I contact if I have questions about Theme Communities?